Languages of Albania

 Albania is an ethnically homogeneous country, where the overwhelming majority of the population speaks Albanian, which is also the official language.
 It has two distinct dialects: Tosk, spoken in the south, and Gheg, spoken in the north.
 However, many Albanians can also speak foreign languages as Italian, Greek, French, German, and English, amongst others, due to the high numbers of Albanian diaspora and Albanian communities throughout the Balkans.

 Although many ethnic Albanians (from within Albania and the wider Balkans and diaspora) around the world speak more than two languages and have been recognised as polyglots, Albania is the fourth highest nation in Europe in terms of the percentage of monolingual inhabitants, with 59.9% speaking only one language.
 Italian is widely spoken throughout Albania.
-Greek, the language of the Greek national minority is focused in southern Albania; however, many Albanian nationals speak the Greek language due to immigration.
+Greek, the language of the Greek national minority, is focused in southern Albania; however, many Albanian nationals speak the Greek language due to immigration.
 Nowadays, knowledge of English is growing very rapidly, especially among the youth.
-Various languages are spoken by ethnic minorities: Greek, Aromanian, Macedonian, etc.
+Various languages are spoken by ethnic minorities: Greek, Bulgarian, Aromanian, Macedonian, etc.

 Status of Albanian

 The Article 14 of the Albanian Constitution states that "The official language in the Republic of Albania is Albanian."

-According to the 2011 population census, 2,765,610, 98.767% of the population declared Albanian as their mother tongue ("mother tongue is defined as the first or main language spoken at home during childhood").
+In the 2023 population census, 91.07% reported Albanian as the language spoken at home.
+1.54% declared to speak at home another language, 0.57% multiple languages, 1.21% gave no answer and 5.59% were unavailable.